This Fact Sheet is not relevant in your region

 From 2024/25 the Scottish Government introduced the Scottish advanced rate.

-Tax relief for finance costs for individual landlords of residential properties is fully restricted to the basic rate only.
-For more information about the changes which were phased in from 2017/18, see HM Revenue & Customs guidance on Tax relief for residential landlords: how it's worked out.
+Tax relief for finance costs for individual landlords of residential properties is fully restricted to the Basic rate only.

 National Insurance contributions class 2 and class 4